jagritixjha/Platify/README.md

-# Platform Convertor
+# Platify

-Platform Convertor is a Flutter app that provides an efficient solution for managing contacts, chats, calls, and profile settings.
+Platify is a Flutter app that provides an efficient solution for managing contacts, chats, calls, and profile settings.
 It supports both Android and iOS UI styles, with a toggle to switch between them, and includes light and dark theme options, with settings stored using persistent local storage.

 ## Features